-Then, in 1957, unhappy with the diminishing physical condition of Polo Stadium, the Giants relocated to San Francisco.
+Then, in 1957, unhappy with the diminishing physical condition of the Polo Grounds, the Giants relocated to San Francisco.
 Captain Eddie's plaque disappeared.
-Fans stormed the field after the team's last game at Polo Stadium, and some say the plaque was looted.
+Fans stormed the field after the team's last game at the Polo Grounds, and some say the plaque was looted.
 Others claim it was simply lost in the move.
 In any case, the Giants seemed to lose their mojo after they made the move to San Francisco.
 As decades passed with no further World Series wins, a legend sprung up that Captain Eddie had cursed the Giants.

 Finally, team owner Peter Magowan ordered a replacement plaque.
 It was installed in AT&T Stadium in 2006, and in 2010, the Giants won the World Series.
 Reinstalling the plaque may have reversed the curse of Captain Eddie, but for close to a century, it looked like nothing would save the Red Sox from their curse.
 Curious?
 Read on.

 The curse of the Bambino is probably the most legendary curse in all of baseball.
 The story goes like this: Once upon a time, there was a wildly successful baseball team called the Red Sox.
 They won the first-ever World Series in 1903, and in the decade that followed, they stockpiled a mind-boggling five more wins.
 They owed much of their success to their star player Babe Ruth, also known as "the Bambino."
 Then, in 1919, the Red Sox traded Babe Ruth to their archrival, the Yankees.
 86 long and frustrating years passed before the Red Sox finally won the 2004 World Series, breaking the curse of the Bambino.